 Other key lawyers:

-- Defending the Premier League in an arbitration brought by Leyton Orient in relation to the Olympic Stadium.
+- Represented The Premier League in a high-profile arbitration brought by Leyton Orient.

-- Represented the Premier League as interveners in a case brought by HM Revenue & Customs to challenge the so-called Football Creditor Rules regime.
+- Represented the Premier League as Interveners in a case brought by HMRC to challenge the so-called Football Creditor Rules regime.